zdravkov/kendo-docs/tutorials/ASP.NET/Kendo Music Store/Music Store Web/kendo-music-store-web-home-lists.md

         ]
     });

 The **bannerImages** property is just a simple array of image URLs.
-Next we make our custom binding.
+Next we will make our custom binding.
-Best practice is to separate your custom Kendo extensions into a separate file, or multiple files if they become large.
+The best practice is to separate your custom Kendo extensions into a separate file, or multiple files if they become large.
 In this case, we put our custom binder in **Scripts\App\kendo-custom-bindings.js**.
 The basic layout for the custom binder is:

 	kendo.data.binders.rotateImages = kendo.data.Binder.extend({